Chevrolet Cavalier: Mexico

-The Chevrolet Cavalier was introduced in Mexico in model year 1990 to replace the Chevrolet Celebrity, which had been until then the entry point to the Mexican GM lineup.
+The Chevrolet Cavalier was introduced in Mexico for the 1990 model year to replace the Chevrolet Celebrity, which had been the entry point to the Mexican GM lineup until then.
 The initial offering consisted only of a 4-door sedan with a 2.8 L MPFI V6 with a 5-speed manual gearbox, or a 3-speed automatic as an option.

-For 1991, it got the same redesign as in the United States and was now also offered as a coupé.
+For 1991, it received the same redesign as in the United States, and was now also offered as a coupé.
 The coupé Cavalier Z24 was also introduced in Mexico with a 3.1 L V6, with both manual or automatic transmissions.
-For 1992, the Mexican Cavalier continued unchanged.

-For 1993, the Mexican Chevrolet Cavalier adopted the aesthetics from the Pontiac Sunbird.
-For 1993 and 1994, the Cavaliers sold there featured Sunbird body panels, as opposed to US-spec Cavalier panels and the Mexican Chevrolet Cavalier Z24 took on the appearance of the Pontiac Sunbird GT sold in the United States.
+For 1993, the Mexican Cavalier adopted the aesthetics from the Pontiac Sunbird.
+For 1993 and 1994, the Cavaliers sold there featured Sunbird body panels as opposed to US-spec Cavalier panels, and the Mexican Cavalier Z24 took on the appearance of the Pontiac Sunbird GT sold in the United States.
 No wagons and convertibles were offered in Mexico.